MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/send-emails/understand-troubleshoot-oof-replies.md

 ## OOF response history

-OOF response is sent one time per recipient.
-Recipients to whom the OOF is sent are stored in the OOF history and cleared out when the OOF state changes (enabled or disabled) or the OOF rule is modified.
-OOF history is stored in the user's mailbox, and it can be viewed by using the MFCMapi tool at: **Freebusy Data** > **PR_DELEGATED_BY_RULE**.
+An OOF response is sent one time per recipient.
+The list of recipients to whom the OOF response is sent are stored in the OOF history, which is cleared out either when the OOF state changes (enabled or disabled) or when the OOF rule is modified.
+OOF history is stored in the user's mailbox, and can be viewed by using the MFCMapi tool at: **Freebusy Data** > **PR_DELEGATED_BY_RULE**.

 :::image type="content" source="media/understand-troubleshoot-oof-replies/OOF03.jpg" alt-text="Screenshot of OOF rule templates in MFCMapi.":::

 > [!NOTE]
-> If you want to send a response to a sender every time instead of only one time, you can apply the "have server reply using a specific message" mailbox server-side rule to send an automatic reply instead of using the OOF rule.
-This server-side rule sends a reply to the sender every time that a message is received.
+> If you want to send a response to the sender every time instead of only one time, you can apply the "have server reply using a specific message" mailbox server-side rule instead of using the OOF rule.
+This alternative rule sends a response every time that a message is received.

 ## Troubleshoot OOF issues